 Your stay at Indigo Belize includes personal concierge service at no additional charge.
 Our reservation and guest service team aim to make your stay as smooth and as fun as possible, giving you delightful memories that last a life time.
-We assist with transfers, transportation, and activities, as well as providing information and recommendations for tours, dining, shopping, and the beauty and adventure of Belize.
+We assist with transfers, transportation, and activities, as well as providing information, recommendations, and bookings for tours, dining, shopping, and the beauty and adventure of Belize.
 Upon booking you’ll receive information and personalized service.

 Where is Indigo Belize?

 Indigo is located 4.5 miles north of San Pedro town on Ambergris Caye in Belize, Central America.
 It is about 20 minutes in a golf cart from Indigo to San Pedro town center.
 Ambergris Caye is about 36 miles from Belize City.
 Belize City is about 13 miles (25-45 minute drive) from BZE, our international airport in Ladyville.

 The whole of Ambergris Caye is about 1/4 mile away from the 2nd largest barrier reef in the world.

 Indigo is a small collection of 15 privately owned condos, all 3 bedroom.
 The property is on the water and each condo offers spectacular views.